 Instructions

-• Place side down onto the baking sheet.
-Bake for 30-45 min or until charred skins.
+Line a large baking sheet with foil and preheat the oven to 450°F (232°C).
+Place halved bell peppers side down onto the baking sheet.
+Bake for 30-45 minutes or until charred skins.

-• Continue to simmer the mixture for 30 minutes over medium-low heat.
-Be sure to have a lid on at all times as the tomato mixture can splatter during the simmering process.
+Add the chopped peppers to the simmering tomato mixture and continue to simmer for 30 minutes over medium-low heat.
+Keep a lid on at all times, as the tomato mixture can splatter.

 New Be featured here!